roundcopy/pulent-2022/src/pages/posts/balancing-homogeneity-and-heterogeneity-in-organizational-culture.md

 * What are the behaviours that we expect from our employees?
 * How do we want to be perceived by our customers, clients, and stakeholders?

-Once you know your organization's values, beliefs, and behaviours, you can use them to make decisions and evaluate and bring your culture into line.
+Once you know your organization's values, beliefs, and behaviours, you can use them to make decisions, evaluate, and bring your culture into line.

 For example, if one of your values is innovation, you might encourage your employees to take risks and think outside the box.
 You might also reward and recognize employees with new and creative ideas.